Who we are

 In September 2018 I started a petition to have the Guidance Notes accompanying the new Animal Welfare (Licensing of Activities) Legislation 2018 reviewed by Parliament.
 Since then a campaign took off which ended with a sit down meeting with DEFRA.
 Along the way it became clear that there was no one representing the voice of home boarders and day carers, so the Association of Dog Boarders was born.

-I’ve been home boarding and day caring for just over 2 years, I walked dogs prior to expanding the business.
+I’ve been home boarding and day caring for several years and I walked dogs prior to expanding the business.
 I’ve a history of working in primary schools teaching the new Computing curriculum and looking after their network’s and websites.
 I sat on the committee board at my local Sea Cadets and was responsible for fundraising and marketing.

 My vision for the Association: